joshurtree/metamorphism/README.md

 # Metamorphism
-Implements metamorphism for Python classes using decorators
+Implements metamorphism for Python classes.

-## Aim
 Metamorphic classes are similar to polymorphic classes except that the sub-class is applied to an already existing object.

 ## Example usage
 ```python